Samsung/tizen-docs/docs/application/native/guides/device/attached-devices.md

         error = device_haptic_stop(handle, &effect_handle);
         ```

-   3. When no longer needed, deinitialize the haptic device with the `device_haptic_close()` function.The function closes the haptic handle and disconnects the connection to the vibrator.
+   3. When no longer needed, deinitialize the haptic device with the `device_haptic_close()` function.

+      The function closes the haptic handle and disconnects the connection to the vibrator.

         ```
         int error;